maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 How likely is it that the result is just about to be returned?

-If a network connection is open for an extended period not only does it have more time to fail but it is consuming resources and could block potentially successful calls.
+Network connections that are left open for extended periods not only have more time to fail but they consume resources that could be used for successful calls.

 Use observability to guide what is an acceptable time to wait and use timeouts to cancel after it is unlikely to return successfully.

-Another option for waiting for available resources is to use events and queues, messages can be consumed at a steady rate.
+Events and queues can be used to wait for available resources and messages can be consumed at a steady rate.
-This rate can be increased by scaling the component, ensuring the rate isn't so high we start overwhelming downstream resources such as databases.
+This rate can be increased by scaling the processing component, ensuring the rate isn't so high we start overwhelming downstream resources.

 ## Retry